pblop/docker-wireguard-socks/README.md

-# Wireguard + GOST all in one
+# Wireguard + SOCKS proxy all in one

-This container image runs Wireguard + GOST SOCKS proxy.
+This container image runs Wireguard + SOCKS proxy.

 ```bash
 docker run